![]() |

 inline |

-Writes a length-prefixed payload using a fixed-size prefix type.
+Writes a length-prefixed payload using a fixed-size integral prefix.

 Sends a message that consists of a length prefix followed by the actual payload.
-The prefix type T determines the format and size of the length field and is written in network byte order for cross-platform interoperability.
+The prefix is encoded in network byte order to ensure cross-platform compatibility.

 +----------------+----------------------+ | Length (T) | Payload (n bytes) | +----------------+----------------------+ |<- sizeof(T) ->|<---- length ------->|